dfmemicrobiota/infertile_couples/infertile_couples_microbiota.md

 ps2<-phylo.abs
 ```

-# 7 - Most prevalent ASVs (Figure 7)
+# 7 - What are the most prevalent ASVs (Figure 7)

-Prevalence and abundance of top20 ASVs with maximum-likelihood phylogenetic tree
+Prevalence and abundance of top20 ASVs with maximum-likelihood phylogenetic tree.

+Load the libraries:
 ```
 library(tidyverse)
 library(ggplot2)